Powering Guyana’s Future Development

 The Amaila Hydropower Project involves the construction of a hydropower plant in the area of west-central Guyana, where the Amaila and Kuribrong rivers meet.
 Electricity produced at the plant will be delivered to Guyana's capital, Georgetown, and its second largest town, Linden, by an electric transmission line.
-Construction of the plant is scheduled to begin in late 2013.
 It will take approximately four years to complete.

 There are three parts to the Project:

 - Hydropower Plant.
 Construction of a dam where the Amaila and Kuribrong rivers meet will create a reservoir upstream of the dam.
 The Project is expected to have the capacity to produce 165 MW of electricity by releasing impounded water through turbines specifically designed and built for the plan.